FreeBSD for Fedora Users

 Package and system management

 Upgrading the system is a bit more complex.
 The handbook's chapter, "The Cutting Edge," explains it rather well, though the handbook is sometimes out of date.
-I have my own page about it which is also slightly dated.
+A great short guide to updating can be found here.

 If one runs RELEASE with the GENERIC kernel, and only needs security updates, Colin Percival's freebsd-update is an excellent alternative.
 Otherwise, one basically downloads the source code, compiles it, recompiles the kernel, then installs it.
 This can be time consuming.
 On a PIII 500 with a gig of RAM, it can take hours.
-On a Quad Core with 4 gigs of RAM, it will usually run 20-30 minutes.
+On an i7 with 8 virtual cores, it will usually run 20-30 minutes.

 Upgrading the system is separate from upgrading ports.
-Though there are various programs to examine installed ports and see what needs updating, it's never a good idea to type portupgrade -a (for all) and walk away.
-There are often configuration dialogs that need filling in (though one can preconfigure the system to accept all defaults) and one port or another may fail to compile, bringing the operation to a halt.
-(This of course, is also true of yum.)
+Though there are various programs to examine installed ports and see what needs updating, The synth program is one of the safest ones to use.
 It does require more work than keeping a binary system, such as Fedora or Debian, up to date.

 Software